dan-v/awslambdaproxy/README.md

-<b>awslambdaproxy</b> is an [AWS Lambda](https://aws.amazon.com/lambda/) powered HTTP(s) proxy.
-It provides a constantly rotating IP address for your web traffic from any regions where AWS Lambda is available.
-The goal is to make it harder to track you as a web user.
+<b>awslambdaproxy</b> is an [AWS Lambda](https://aws.amazon.com/lambda/) powered HTTP(s) web proxy.
+It provides a constantly rotating IP address for your web traffic from all regions where AWS Lambda is available.
+The goal is to obfuscate your web traffic and make it harder to track you as a user.

 ![](/images/overview.gif?raw=true)

 ## Benefits
 * HTTP & HTTPS support.
 * No special software required.
 Just configure your system to use an HTTP proxy.
-* Each AWS Lambda region provides 1 IP address that gets rotated roughly every 4 hours.
+* Each AWS Lambda region provides 1 outgoing IP address that gets rotated roughly every 4 hours.
 That means if you use 10 AWS regions, you'll get 60 unique IPs per day.
 * Configurable IP rotation frequency between multiple regions.
 By default IP will rotate to new region every 10 seconds.
 * Personal "proxy server" not shared with anyone else.
-* Mostly [AWS free tier](https://aws.amazon.com/free/) compatible (see FAQ below)
+* Mostly [AWS free tier](https://aws.amazon.com/free/) compatible (see FAQ below).

 ## How it works
 At a high level, awslambdaproxy proxies HTTP(s) traffic through AWS Lambda regional endpoints.
 To do this, awslambdaproxy is setup on a publicly accessible host (e.g. EC2 instance) and it handles creating Lambda resources that run a simple HTTP proxy ([elazarl/goproxy](https://github.com/elazarl/goproxy)).
 Since Lambda does not allow you to bind ports in your executing functions, the HTTP proxy is bound to a unix socket and a reverse tunnel is established from the Lambda function to port 8081 on the host running awslambdaproxy.
 Once a tunnel connection is established, all user web traffic is forwarded from port 8080 through this HTTP proxy.
-Lambda functions have a max execution time of 5 minutes, so there is a goroutine that continuously executes Lambda functions at a constant frequency to ensure there is always a live tunnel in place.
+Lambda functions have a max execution time of 5 minutes, so there is a goroutine that continuously executes Lambda functions to ensure there is always a live tunnel in place.
 If multiple regions are specified, user HTTP traffic will be routed in a round robin fashion across these regions.

 ![](/images/how-it-works.png?raw=true)